Depending on the type of cancer and other factors, you may have surgery to treat it.

 TRANSORAL LASER SURGERY - Surgery using laser beams to remove cancerous tissue while minimising damage

-This surgery is not available at every hospital.
-Due to how new this operation is, some doctors will prefer to use traditional surgery combined with radiotherapy and chemotherapy instead.
+This surgery may not available at every hospital.
+Traditional surgery combined with radiotherapy and chemotherapy may be offered instead.

 RECONSTRUCTIVE SURGERY - Surgery used to lessen the impact other surgeries and treatments have on your appearance

-If you have undergone a large scale operation that has left a permanent disfigurement, it is very likely you will undergo secondary reconstructive surgery to lessen it.
-This may involve prosthetics, skin grafts or bone grafts.
+If you have undergone an operation that has left a permanent disfigurement, it is very likely you will undergo secondary reconstructive surgery to lessen it.
+This can involve prosthetics, skin grafts or bone grafts.

 POST-SURGERY AND RECOVERY